Unit 1 - Practice Quiz

 Maxwell displacement current and correction in Ampere Circuital Law Hard

-A. B is proportional to
+A. B is constant

 B. B is proportional to

-C. B is constant
+C. B is proportional to

 D. B is proportional to